tauqeer1040/FreelancingTwin/README.md

 - 📫 Reach me @ **https://tau-website-maker.netlify.app/**

-- ⚡ Fun fact **My PC only has about 500mb of free RAM at the moment.
+- ⚡ Fun fact: **My PC only has about 500mb of free RAM at the moment.
 Send RAM.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">